amplication/docs/docs/getting-started/first-app.md

 Not sure how to get started?
 In this tutorial, we will walk you through the steps of creating an application, adding an entity, adding roles, and setting permissions on entities.

-Also, you'll see how to commit changes and manage versions, and finally how to build your app and get it ready for deployment.
+Also, you'll see how to commit changes and manage versions, and finally how to build your app and download the generated source-code.

 Let’s get started.